 In partnership with T.E.J.A.S.
-(Texas Environmental Justice Advocacy Services), The Natural History Museum will co-host monthly “Toxic Tours” of East Houston’s petrochemical plants and refineries, and conduct extensive air quality monitoring tests in collaboration with scientists from Texas State University.
-Situated at the confluence of scientific research, environmental justice, and critical museum practice, the exhibition aims to model the museum of the future–one that works to mobilize a collective response to the challenges of the Anthropocene.
+(Texas Environmental Justice Advocacy Services), The Natural History Museum co-hosted monthly “Toxic Tours” of East Houston’s petrochemical plants and refineries, and conducted extensive air quality monitoring tests in collaboration with scientists from Texas State University.
+Situated at the confluence of scientific research, environmental justice, and critical museum practice, the exhibition aimed to model the museum of the future–one that works to mobilize a collective response to the challenges of the Anthropocene.

 About The Natural History Museum